karimra/gnmic/docs/cmd/prompt.md

 ### Flags

-#### file
-A path to a YANG file or a directory with YANG files which `gnmic` will use to generate auto-completion for YANG-defined data (paths, models).

-Multiple `--file` flags can be supplied.

-#### dir
-A path to a directory which `gnmic` would recursively traverse in search for the additional YANG files which may be required by YANG files specified with `--file` to build the YANG tree.

-Can also point to a single YANG file instead of a directory.

-Multiple `--dir` flags can be supplied.

 #### description-with-prefix
 When set, the description of the path elements in the suggestion box will contain module's prefix.

 #### description-with-types
 When set, the description of the path elements in the suggestion box will contain element's type information.

-#### exclude
-The `--exclude` flag specifies the YANG module __names__ to be excluded from the path generation when YANG modules names are clashed.

-Multiple `--exclude` flags can be supplied.

 #### max-suggestions
 The `--max-suggestions` flag sets the number of lines that the suggestion box will display without scrolling.